Membership — Frequently Asked Questions

 Q: Do I receive anything once I join the ARRS?

-A: You will receive an email from the ARRS Membership Services Team with your 6-digit member ID number and directions to activate your AJR Online member account.
+A: You will receive an email from the ARRS Membership Services Team with your 6-digit member ID number and directions to access your AJR Online member account.
 This member number will also give you access to the member only areas of the ARRS Web site.
 You will also receive a member card by regular mail.

 Q: How do I pay my membership dues?